aeramos/BetterSlowmode/README.md

 Also, it would mean a lot to us if you starred our repository on [GitHub](https://github.com/aeramos/BetterSlowmode)!

 ## Frequently Asked Questions
-- I set a slowmode with the `@BetterSlowmode set` command, but nothing shows up on Discord.
-It doesn't say "Slowmode is enabled" near the Discord chat.
+- I set a slowmode with the `@BetterSlowmode set` command, but nothing shows up in Discord.
+It doesn't say "Slowmode is enabled" at the bottom of the screen.
 Is the slowmode enabled?
     - Yes, the slowmode is enabled.
 It doesn't show the indicator because the bot doesn't use normal Discord Slowmodes, it manages the messages by itself.
-This is what allows it to create slowmodes just for images or exclude certain people from the slowmode for example.
+Through this, the bot is able to create slowmodes just for images or slowmodes that exclude certain members.
 - The slowmode doesn't do anything.
 I set a slowmode, but it doesn't delete any of my messages.
 Is it broken?
-    - No, the bot's working fine.
-The reason you are immune from the slowmode is that you're a moderator with the permissions to create a slowmode (Manage Channel or Administrator).
-See what happens when someone without those permissions (who isn't also excluded) tries to violate the slowmode.
-The bot won't let them.
+    - No, this is correct behavior.
+You are immune from any slowmodes you create because you have either the Manage Channel of Administrator permissions in the channel.
+The slowmode will apply to members who don't have those permissions, according to the rules you set.
 - How do I include a moderator to a slowmode?
-I use `@BetterSlowmode set -include` and it says I can't.
     - You can only specially include people who are less powerful than you.
 This is determined by the order of the roles in Discord.
-This is to prevent abuse of the special inclusions.
-You can change the order temporarily or just ask the owner to set the slowmode.
+You can change the order in the server settings or ask the owner to set the slowmode.
 The owner of the server can include anyone.
+- Can I include multiple users and roles to a slowmode?
+The slash command only lets me choose one.
+  - Yes!
+If you use the `@BetterSlowmode set` command, you can add as many `-include` or `-exclude` options as you want.
+    For example `@BetterSlowmode set -include @john @peter -exclude @james @matthew`.

 ## Host the bot yourself
 Since BetterSlowmode is open source, you can host the bot yourself for your own servers if you want.